Why You Should Make Your Recipe Content Shoppable

 Updated: July 2020

 A 2019 study by FMI into omnichannel grocery retail recently caught our eye.
 While almost 100% of food retailers provide highly valuable editorial content including recipes, articles, blog posts and videos on their websites, only 50% have made this content shoppable.
 When it comes to recipes, this is a costly mistake.

 41% of retailers put 'improving the online customer journey' at the top of their list of priorities for 2019.
 No surprise then that shoppable recipes have become an important part of grocery retailers' marketing strategy in the past year.
 In fact, we declared 2019 the year of the shoppable recipe.
 As Essential Retail reported in November 2019, UK-based grocery retailer Asda was just the latest in a long line of grocery retailers to make their recipe content shoppable.
 By that point, shoppable recipe content had been available on their app for a number of months, giving the retailer access to valuable data regarding the benefits of shoppable recipes.
-The following data should give grocery retailers considering investing in shoppable recipe technology such as that offered by ChannelSight and Whisk the comfort factor required to move forward with confidence.
+The following data should give grocery retailers considering investing in shoppable recipe technology such as that offered by ChannelSight the comfort factor required to move forward with confidence.

 Asda has found that:

 Consumers using recipe content to shop add three more items to their cart than when they shop without recipe content.

 Customers that use recipe content to shop move from below average spenders to above-average spenders.